modernweb-dev/web/docs/learn/test-runner/watch-and-debug/index.md

 Chrome: |██████████████████████████████| 2/2 test files | 0 passed, 3 failed
 ```

-This however adds a lot of noise as we now get many logs.
+This adds a lot of noise since we get the logs from all our test files.
+For larger projects with a lot of tests, this really adds up.
-On average humans are quite bad at multi tasking so when working on code it makes sense to focus solely on one problem at a time.
-We don't wanna work on `sum` and `calc` at the same time.
+We don't want to work on `sum` and `calc` at the same time, it's better if we can focus on fixing one test file at a time.
-Therefore we hit `F` to open the Focus Menu then we choose `2` and hit `Enter`.
+To do that, we can hit `F` to open the Focus Menu.
+Then we can choose which file we want to focus on.
+We choose `2` and hit `Enter`.

 ```
 [1] test/calc.test.js